avimatrix/Civil-Supplies/README.md

     In cmd prompt type, node --version and npm --version.
     We got the versions

-###For angular setup
+# For angular setup
   AFTER CLONING THE PROJECT,GO TO THAT DIRECTORY AND TYPE THE COMMAND IN CMD PROMPT 1  npm run init
-    It runs the command npm install -g @angular/cli@8.3.21 version in your system globally 2  For installion is done or not ng --version or ng v
+    # It runs the command npm install -g @angular/cli@8.3.21 version in your system globally
+  2  For installion is done or not
+     # ng --version or ng v

  ###########Project setup is done

  # To run the project
-   type the command
+   Type the command
-    ng serve or npm run start
+    # ng serve or npm run start